 I list some guys below that I figured would be on the list for sure.
 I had to figure out why they weren’t on the list by looking up the number of home runs they had or other reasons why they didn’t make it.
 Remember, the criteria is highest average exit velocity on home runs and not merely highest exit velocity on a batted ball.

 - Aaron Judge.
 While he didn’t make the top five he had to come close.
-After all, he’s second on the list for highest average exit velocity–all batted balls.
-You can see most of these hard hit balls were not home runs.
+After all, he’s second on the list for highest average exit velocity–all batted balls, but most of these hard hit balls did not result in a home run.

 - Nelson Cruz.
 Since I’m in Minneapolis and Nelson Cruz was on the Twins this year, I saw a lot of his at bats.
-He clobbered some balls, in fact, was seventh on the list of highest average exit velocity.
-Also, he hit 41 home runs, but must have just missed the cut.
+He clobbered some balls, in fact, was seventh on the list of highest average exit velocity and he hit 41 home runs, but must have just missed the cut.

 - Giancarlo Stanton.
 Actually, I knew he was injured most of the year, so he couldn’t have had the minimum required 25 home runs.
 If he doesn’t get hurt I predict he will be on the list next year.
 He once hit a home run clean out of Dodger Stadium, which is amazing.

 - Vladimir Guerrero Jr. This guy simply rockets balls off his bat.
-He missed the minimum number of home runs necessary to qualify for this list.
-I expect him to be up there next year.
+He missed the minimum number of home runs necessary to qualify for this list, but I expect him to be up there next year.

 In fact, the top four hardest hit balls as far as highest exit velocity belongs to Giancarlo Stanton (#1 and #3) and Vladimir Guerrero (#2 and #4.)